vfarcic/devops24/manuscript/05-chart-museum.md

 ...
 ```

-We can and we will change the image tag.
+We can, and we will change the image tag.
 We'll try to make that our practice with all installations.
 We'll always use a specific tag, and leave latest for developers and others who might not be concerned with stability of the system.

 By default, access to the API is disabled through the `DISABLE_API: true` entry.
 We'll have to enable it if we are to interact with the API.
 We can see that there are, among others, `BASIC_AUTH_USER` and `BASIC_AUTH_PASS` secrets which we can use if we'd like to provide a basic HTTP authentication.